Raiders of the Lost Ark: Other media

 Raiders of the Lost Ark has been represented across a wide variety of merchandise, including comic books, video games, novels, Lego sets, action figures and vehicles, playsets, candles, and board games.

 It has received several game adaptations.
 Raiders of the Lost Ark was released in 1982 for the Atari 2600 console.
-A pinball game, Indiana Jones: The Pinball Adventure, was released in 1993, and a platform game, Indiana Jones' Greatest Adventures, was released for the Super Nintendo Entertainment System the following year.
+A pinball game, Indiana Jones: The Pinball Adventure, was released in 1993, and a platform game, Indiana Jones's Greatest Adventures, was released for the Super Nintendo Entertainment System the following year.
 Indiana Jones and the Infernal Machine (1999) includes a bonus level that returns players to the Peruvian temple.
 The Lego-themed adventure game Lego Indiana Jones: The Original Adventures (2008) and its 2009 sequel Lego Indiana Jones 2: The Adventure Continues represent the film and its sequels.
 A 1984 boardgame, The Adventures of Indiana Jones role playing game, was poorly received, and when the manufacturer lost the license later that decade, all remaining copies had to be burned.
 All that remained from the destruction were encased in plastic and turned into the Diana Jones Award—"...diana Jones" being the only legible part of the burnt remains.

 A novelization of the film, written by Campbell Black, was released in 1981.
 The book was a worldwide sales success and included details not present in the film.
-Among them is Marion was aged 15 when she and Jones began their relationship, the staff of Ra headpiece has explicit instructions not to look at the opened Ark, and Brody finds Jones at home after having just entertained one of his students.
+Among them is Marion was aged 14 when she and Jones began their relationship, the staff of Ra headpiece has explicit instructions not to look at the opened Ark, and Brody finds Jones at home after having just entertained one of his students.
 Black, who was paid $35,000 plus royalties, sued Lucasfilm in 2005 for not paying him his percentage of the book sales profits.
 Marvel Comics produced a comic book adaptation of the film shortly after its release.

 The Indiana Jones Epic Stunt Spectacular! is a live amusement show at Walt Disney World Resort, Florida, that has been in operation since 1989.
 It features several live stunts based on set pieces from the film.
 Raiders of the Lost Ark was also one of several films that made up the Great Movie Ride (1989–2017).